-The allusions to the various musical instruments, used by the Israelites in the temple service occasionally found in the Psalms, may be explained upon the principle, to which the preceding argument conducts us, in perfect consistency with the exclusion of them all from our places of worship.
+The allusions to the various musical instruments, used by the Israelites in the temple service, occasionally found in the Psalms, may be explained upon the principle to which the preceding argument conducts us, in perfect consistency with the exclusion of them all from our places of worship.
 The reason that I have not taken particular notice of them, as of allusions to other typical institutions, is a desire to avoid the question respecting the mode of singing the praises of the Lord, which is not necessarily connected with the examination of the character of the Hymns which should be introduced into the sanctuary.
+(1)

 2. Predictions in the Psalms, and, in particular, those of which Christ is the subject, which admit of a definite accomplishment before the consummation of all things, are presented in a historical form.
 Had such events as are foretold in the Psalms been exhibited as future, we could not have used the Songs which supply the predictions that have already had their accomplishment, without pronouncing the language of expectation and hope, when we well knew that the object contemplated had become matter of fact.
 But the spirit has revealed them in such a form that there can remain no doubt of a designed accommodation of the Psalms to every age, and an adaptation to permanent use in the church.
-Were there not unquestionable evidence of the contrary we might be ready to suppose many of the prophetic psalms written subsequent to the events they record, with, a special view to the service of the New Testament church.
-Predictions on the contrary that do not admit of a definite fulfilment before the second coming of Christ, and are being fulfilled progressively from age to age, appear in their natural future form.
+Were there not unquestionable evidence of the contrary, we might be ready to suppose many of the prophetic Psalms written subsequent to the events they record, with a special view to the service of the New Testament church.
+Predictions, on the contrary, that do not admit of a definite fulfilment before the second coming of Christ, and are being fulfilled progressively from age to age, appear in their natural future form.
 These predictions, like the promises of the new covenant, whatever partial accomplishment they may have had, or to whomsoever they may have been realised in particular, are still to be fulfilled, are still the foundation of the saints' hopes, and patient expectations.
 We shall illustrate the preceding remarks by a few examples out of many that might be brought forward.
-In the second psalm we read, "I have set my King upon my holy hill of Zion."
-The actual ascension of Immanuel to the right hand of the majesty on High, his formal investiture with mediatorial authority did not take place till after his resurrection from the dead.
-Yet we do not read, "I will set," but "I have set my King upon my holy hill."
-When an event is predicted which is progressively perfected, mark the change of tense; "I will declare the decree."
+In the second Psalm we read, "I have set my King upon my holy hill of Zion."
+The actual ascension of Immanuel to the right hand of the majesty on High, his formal investiture with mediatorial authority, did not take place till after his resurrection from the dead.
+Yet we do not read, "I will set," but, " I have set my King upon my holy hill."
+When an event is predicted which is progressively perfected, mark the change of tense: "I will declare the decree."
 "I shall give thee the heathen for thine inheritance."
-'The exaltatation of Christ is an event perfected and past. but the subjection of the Gentiles to the sceptre of Immanuel is progressive :--- is past, passing, and to come to pass, till all things shall have been subdued.
-Then cometh the end.
-The twenty-first psalm affords another illustration.
-"The King shall joy in thy strength, O Lord; and in thy salvation how greatly shall he rejoice!"
-The son of man has entered into his glory, he has taken possession of the joy set before him: but is his a glory which is evanescent? his a joy which is enjoyed and passes away?
-No. He has entered into it and still continues in it, and must continue.
-Therefore the future time is used;-"he shall joy,-he shall rejoice."
-The Father's gift to him, however, of mediatorial glory is definitely perfected, and accordingly we read, "Thou hast given him his heart's desire, and has not withholden the request of his lips."
-Hear one other example.
-(Ps.
-1.)
-"Out of Zion, the perfection of beauty, God hath shined."
-The Israelite could only use this form of speech in the exercise of that faith which is the substance of things hoped for.
-He might have said, "Out of Zion, God shall shine:" we could not.
+The exaltation of Christ is an event perfected, and past, but the subjection of the Gentiles to the sceptre of Immannuel is progressive;